End of arm tooling

-- An air gap between the workpiece and gripper.
-Non-magnetic surface layers such as coatings, foil, rust, dirt, but also rough surfaces lead to an air gap and reduce the holding force.
+- An air gap between workpiece and E-gripper.
+Non-magnetic surface layers such as coatings, foil, rust, dirt, but also rough surfaces lead to an air gap and reduced holding force.

 - Contact surface.
 When the workpiece is in full contact with the magnetic poles, the maximum holding force is reached.
 With partial coverage or reduced contact, for example because the workpiece is perforated or hard to touch, the holding force decreases.

 - Temperature.
 Both a higher ambient temperature (>30°C) and a higher product temperature (40 - 80°C) reduce the magnetic force.
-The high-temperature grippers are more resistant to these effects.
+Frequent switching (>4 cycles/min) also heats up the internal magnet system.

 - Acceleration forces.
 When the workpiece moves quickly, acceleration forces can negatively affect the holding force.
 Always ensure that the acceleration forces on the workpiece are significantly lower than the holding force.